First Battle of the Masurian Lakes: Сonsequences of the Russian occupation of East Prussia

 The rule of the Russian occupation authorities in East Prussia caused great damage to the province.
 The victims of the Russian troops were 19,000 civilians, of which 1,620 died (including those who were shot without trial), 433 were wounded and 10,000 were driven to Russia (5,419 men, mainly the elderly, 2,587 women and 2,719 children).

-33,553 houses were destroyed or partially destroyed, 100,000 people were left homeless and without property.
-A third of the population of the province - 800,000 people became refugees.
-24 cities, 572 villages, 236 estates were destroyed.
+33,553 houses were destroyed or partially destroyed, 100,000 Germans were left homeless and without property.
+A third of the population of the province – 800,000 people – became refugees.
+Twenty-four cities, 572 villages, 236 estates were destroyed.
 Russian troops stole 135,000 horses, 250,000 cattle (later 20,000 horses and 86,000 cattle were recaptured), and 200,000 pigs.

 The robbery was led by the military department, which created a special commission on the basis of the commissariat of the Dvina military district.
 All the "confiscated" property was brought to Vilna, where the applications of "interested parties" for a share of the loot were sent.
 Agricultural machinery and implements, machine tools, personal items, clothes, underwear and footwear (including women's and children's), furniture, sanitary ware (bathtubs, toilet bowls), watches, cutlery were subject to confiscation.
 In total, the list, compiled later for the chief of staff of the Dvina military district, includes 697 positions of various items (regardless of their number in each item).

 These consequences of the war, characteristic, however, for each of the fighting armies, contributed to the bitterness of the struggle.
 At the end of 1914 in Germany, Russian generals taken prisoner were brought to trial for crimes against civilians.
 The court acquitted them, as they carried out the orders of their superiors.

 Almost immediately after the liberation of the province, Emperor Wilhelm II arrived in East Prussia.
 He visited Lötzen, other cities, was in the immediate rear of the 8th Army.
 On October 7, 15 million marks were allocated for the restoration of the province.
+In addition to the state, the organization "Help to East Prussia" made a huge contribution.
+Union of German Societies for Post-War Aid to Destroyed East Prussian Cities and Towns, which collected millions in donations.
+Many cities and districts of Germany took patronage over the destroyed settlements and regions of the province.
+For example, Schirwindt received assistance from Bremen, Ortelsburg from Berlin-Wilmersdorf and Vienna, and Stallupenen from Kassel.